ralphcorleone/iOS-CRUD-PARSE/README.md

 ## TEST

-Create a Class called: "Test" in your Parse-Server and add a column called "text".
+Create a Class called: "Test" in your Parse-Server and add columns called "name,age,lasname".

-After, add a row and put the "Hello World" text in the column & run the application.
+After, add a row and fill the columns & run the application.

-You will see a message on the center of the device screen or simulator